Get a Free Case Review

 The law also makes special provisions for teachers and other school employees.
 Any defendant who intentionally or knowingly causes bodily harm or injury to a teacher, school board member, or any other employee of an elementary or secondary publicly funded or private school may be charged with aggravated assault.
 However, the alleged victim must have been acting in the capacity of their profession when the assault supposedly took place.

 In the circumstances listed above, it may be possible to argue for a reduction in your charges if the alleged victims were not acting in the capacity of their professions.
 Basically, if these school employees were off duty at the time of the alleged assault, you cannot be charged with aggravated assault.
 It is important to speak with an attorney about your case to figure out how to best fight your charges.
 Call our Philadelphia aggravated assault lawyers for a consultation as soon as possible.
+The list of victims of aggravated assault is extensive.
+Therefore, it bears going into a bit of detail about some of the parties that aggravated assault can be carried out against.

-Criminal Sentence for Aggravated Assault in Philadelphia
+Criminal Sentences for Aggravated Assault in Philadelphia

 In Philadelphia, aggravated assault can be graded as a felony of the first degree.
 This is the most serious type of felony other than murder, which underscores how urgent aggravated assault charges truly are.